thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 **Example:** A low-power edge device can use the first 128 dimensions of a 768-dim vector for fast approximate retrieval, while a server can use the full embedding.

 **Intuition:** Like zooming in or out on a map—you access more detail when you need it, but don’t load everything by default.

+**When to use:** Use when operating across heterogeneous environments with different compute budgets—mobile vs. server, or edge vs. cloud.

 Selecting the right embedding strategy is not a one-size-fits-all decision.
 It depends on your domain, latency tolerance, scale, and user expectations.
 Great RAG starts with great representations.